Phi Beta Kappa

 Golden Key International Honor Society

-Founded in 1977, Golden Key International Honour Society honors undergraduate and graduate academic achievements.
+Golden Key International Honor Society honors undergraduate and graduate academic achievements.
 The Florida State University chapter was chartered in 1984.
-The University chapter awards the Outstanding Undergraduate Scholar Award and regularly sponsors projects in local schools and a number of community service projects.
-The chapter has been named The Florida State University Campus Organization of the Year and has been recognized for excellence by the national organization.
-Every fall the chapter automatically invites those students with at least thirty (30) semester hours and in the top fifteen percent (15%) of the sophomore, junior, senior, or graduate class.
+The University chapter presents a yearly Outstanding Scholar Award and regularly sponsors projects in local schools and within the community.
+The chapter automatically invites those undergraduate and graduate who meet academic eligibility criteria.

 National Web site